Max Clara: Nazi period

 Right after becoming a member of the Nazi Party in 1935, he became the director of the Institute of Anatomy in Leipzig.
 In 1936, he became the leader of the local Nationalsozialistischer Deutscher Dozentenbund (National Socialist German University Lecturers League) at Leipzig University.
 In 1937 he described a new secretory cell type in the human bronchial epithelium, which later was designated as the "Clara cell".

 The material on which the study was taken was from executed prisoners and between 1935 and 1945 he published 9 papers using these tissues.
 It is also known that Clara experimented with living prisoners: in 1943, he asked the Munich Stadelheim prison to provide him with the bodies of the executed prisoners, and to add specific quantities of vitamin C into the food of prisoners who were to be executed.

 In 1942 he was recruited to Munich also as director of the Institute of Anatomy and held this position until the end of the war.

 Clara cells

 The first to use the eponym was Policard, who in 1955 referred to them by the French name "cellule de Clara", when composing an ultrastructural description of the bronchioles of the rat.
 It seems that the eponym was then promoted, at least in Germany, by Erich Schiller, a pupil of Clara.
-This term is associated with the Nazi regime and it is the only "Third Reich Eponym" that is clearly still linked to the Nazi system.
 Due to this historical background, Clara cells were renamed "club cells" in 2013.